opentensor/developer-docs/docs/yuma-consensus.md

 ### Clipping

+Clipping is designed to punish innacurate miner evaluation, especially in patterns that could constitute collusion to manipulate the accuracy of consensus to favor certain miners.

+In short, a median (or other value of $\kappa$) evalution of a specific by the most trusted validators serves as a benchmark, and evaluations above this are *clipped*.
+Clipping means neither the miner nor the validator receives emissions for

 For each miner $j$, gather all validator weights $W_{ij}$.
 Sort them according to each validator’s **stake** $S_i$.
 We then find the maximum weight level supported by at least $\kappa$ fraction of total stake (usually $\kappa = 0.5$):

 $$